Azure/apim-lab/apim-lab/3-adding-apis/adding-apis-3-2-open-api.md

 ![APIM Developer Portal Calculator API Try It](../../assets/images/apim-developer-portal-calc-api-try-it-1.png)

-- Back in the APIM Portal, we can inspect / edit the Open API definition by selecting the *Edit* icon from the Frontend block:
+- Back in the Azure API Management Portal, we can inspect / edit the Open API definition by selecting the *Edit* icon from the Frontend block:

 ![APIM Calculator API Swagger](../../assets/images/apim-calc-api-swagger-1.png)